ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 The Millstone family at it's core is halflings.

 3 dark figures insult Bertram about the failure at Farowilt.
 Philanor is there!
 And Regis.
-Morgana was the
+Morgana was the hag that got away.
+They want the egg.